Eduard Havlicek

-Eduard "Edy" Havlicek (born 20 February 1912) was an Austrian footballer and football manager.
+Eduard "Edy" Havlicek (born 20 February 1912, date of death unknown) was an Austrian footballer and football manager.
 His brother was Viktor Havlicek.

 He spent the majority of his coaching career in Germany with Borussia Dortmund, STV Horst Emscher, Stuttgarter Kickers, Borussia Neunkirchen, FC Singen 04, TuS Eving-Lindenhorst and Union Ohligs.
 He also had a spell with Luxembourg and Stade Dudelange.